TendaiPhikiso/Amazon_web_Scraping/README.md

 ---
 #### 📊 Results:
-As a result, I successfully extracted a comprehensive dataset of data book information from Amazon.co.uk.
+As a result, I successfully extracted a comprehensive dataset consisting of 310 data books from Amazon.co.uk.
 This dataset is now ready for further transformation and analysis, enabling deeper insights into data book trends and patterns.

 ![unclean-DataFrame](https://github.com/user-attachments/assets/1eacab1c-4a6b-4eaa-b768-d1f6197effcb)